aodin/django-example/README.md

     terraform init

-Then - or on subsequent runs:
+Then (or on subsequent runs):

     terraform plan --out=plan.tmp
     terraform apply "plan.tmp"

 The configuration is for the `us-west-2` region.
 You can deploy to other region by changing the `aws_region` and `instance_ami` variables.
 [Here is the list of available Ubuntu AMIs.](https://cloud-images.ubuntu.com/locator/ec2/)

+To destroy the provisioned infrastructure:

+    terraform plan -destroy --out=plan.tmp
+    terraform apply "plan.tmp"

 ### Configure Server via Ansible